nkurniansyah/Hypertension_PRS/README.md

 ## Introduction

-This is the instruction to construct generate and run the association test for Polygenic Risk Score in Hypertension.
+This is the instruction to construct, generate and performs the association test for Polygenic Risk Score in Hypertension.
 This instruction is based on the manuscript A multi-ethnic polygenic risk score is associated with hypertension prevalence and progression throughout adulthood.

-## STEP 1: Installation and require packages
+## STEP 1: Installation and require R packages

 In this paper, We used [PRSice 2.3.1.e](https://www.prsice.info "PRSice 2.3.1.e") to generate PRS.

-We performed the analysis using R programming and required few R packages (dplyr, tidyverse, data.table, GENESIS)
+We performed the analysis using R/4.0.2 programming.
+We first need to install the required CRAN (dplyr, tidyverse, data.table, purrr, pROC) and BioConductor(GENESIS, GWASToools) packages

+    install.packages("dplyr")

 ## STEP 2: Construct PRS